 I saw this at a garage sale for a quarter and I couldn’t pass it up.
 I mean, The Detroit Guitar Band!
 Michigan is the home of The Motor City Madman Ted Nugent, John Lee Hooker, MC5, Iggy Pop & The Stooges, Insane Clown Posse, and Motown!
 Overall, it’s not bad, there’s some pretty good and funky musicianship on display, but it doesn’t live up to the hype on the back cover.

 Sorry folks, as of December 1, 2012, the photohost I've used for 15 years closed down, so most of my older posts will not have pictures.
 I will be replacing them eventually.
 If there is a particular picture or post that you'd like to see, leave a comment or email me at mrpontiac at yahoo dot com and I'll get right on that post.
 Or you can go to my Flickr page and root around.
 Thanks.

 "Life marches on, while collectors trail behind, carrying a shovel and a sack."

 Collections of Nothing

 About Retro Hound

-Retro Hound is a place for collectors (especially me) to share vintage memorabilia that they have collected.
+Retro Hound is a place for vintage memorabilia.
 I collect soda pop bottles; record albums (LPs and 45s, not really 78s); trading cards; magazines (especially hot rod magazines); interesting lithographic art from postcards or game boxes; that sort of thing.